Proving Unsatisfiability with Hitting Formulas

 \section{Introduction}

 Propositional proof complexity is a well-established area with a number of mathematically rich results.
 A propositional proof system \cite{CR79} is formally a deterministic polynomial-time algorithm that verifies candidate proofs of unsatisfiability of propositional formulas in conjunctive normal form.
-The existence of a proof system that has such polynomial-size refutations for all unsatisfiable formulas is equivalent to $\mathbf{NP}=\mathbf{co\textbf{-}NP}$, and (dis)proving it is out of reach of the currently available methods. ``S. A. Cook's program'' is the idea to develop new stronger proof systems and prove superpolynomial lower bounds for them: obtaining new results where our previous techniques fail helps in developing new techniques.
+The existence of a proof system that has such polynomial-size refutations for all unsatisfiable formulas is equivalent to $\mathbf{NP}=\mathbf{co\textbf{-}NP}$, and (dis)proving it is out of reach of the currently available methods.
+Towards this goal, Cook and Reckhow's paper \cite{CR79} started a program to develop new stronger proof systems that have short proofs for tautologies that are hard for known proof systems and to prove superpolynomial lower bounds for these new systems.
+The idea is that obtaining new results where our previous techniques fail helps in developing new techniques.

-One of the ``oldest'' propositional proof systems is the propositional version of resolution ({\res}) \cite{DP60} that operates on Boolean clauses (disjunctions of literals treated as sets) and has only a single rule that allows introducing resolvents $\frac{\ell_1\lor\dotsb\lor\ell_k\lor x\;\quad \ell_1'\lor\dotsb\lor\ell_m'\lor\olnot{x}}{\ell_1\lor\dotsb\lor\ell_k\lor \ell_1'\lor\dotsb\lor\ell_m'}$.
-Superpolynomial lower bounds on the size of a particular case of resolution proofs are known since \cite{Tse68}.
-Haken \cite{Hak85} and Urquhart \cite{Urq87} proved exponential lower bounds on the {\res} proof size for the propositional pigeonhole principle and for Tseitin formulas on expanders, respectively. {\res} encompasses CDCL algorithms for SAT \cite{BKS04,PD11}, that are the most successful SAT-solving algorithms to date.
+One of the oldest propositional proof systems is the propositional version of resolution ({\res}) \cite{Bla37, DP60} that operates on Boolean clauses (disjunctions of literals treated as sets) and has only a single rule that allows introducing resolvents $\frac{\ell_1\lor\dotsb\lor\ell_k\lor x\;\quad \ell_1'\lor\dotsb\lor\ell_m'\lor\olnot{x}}{\ell_1\lor\dotsb\lor\ell_k\lor \ell_1'\lor\dotsb\lor\ell_m'}$.
+Superpolynomial lower bounds on the size of a particular case of resolution proofs are known since \cite{Tse68}, while exponential lower bounds on general {\res} proof size were proven by Haken \cite{Hak85} and Urquhart \cite{Urq87} for the pigeonhole principle and handshaking lemma, respectively.
+Furthermore {\res} encompasses CDCL algorithms for SAT \cite{BKS04,PD11}, that are the most successful SAT-solving algorithms to date.